kmb40/aws-bootcamp-cruddur-2023/journal/week4.md

 #### Installed Postgres Driver in Backend Application
 Succesfully installed psycopg Postgres driver.
 Installed by adding to the [requirements.txt](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-4-redux/backend-flask/requirements.txt) and running pip install in the backend-flask directory.
 I then conducted extensive troubleshooting primarily in the home_activities.py to resolve various errors specifically with environmental variables.
 Reference files [home_activities.py](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-4-redux/backend-flask/services/home_activities.py), [db.py](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-4-redux/backend-flask/lib/db.py), and [docker-compose.yml](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-4-redux/docker-compose.yml).

-#### Connected Gitpod to RDS Instance
+#### Connected Gitpod to AWS RDS Instance
- Modified security group to allow inbound traffic from Gitpod.
+Modified the RDS instance security group to allow inbound traffic from Gitpod.
 Succesfully connected to AWS RDS from Gitpod.
 Created a batch script - [rds-update-sg-rule](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-4-redux/backend-flask/bin/rds-update-sg-rule) - to account for dynamic IP addresses for security group values.
+In other words, since the IP addresses assigned by Gitpod are dynamic and subject to change, this script calls the IP address and sends it to the AWS security group when the Gitpod space is started.

+#### Created Congito Trigger to insert user into database